Legilibre/DuraLex/docs/visitors.md

 This visitor operates on edit-type nodes.
 It is an idempotent visitor.

 It splites (direct children) lists of references and definitions by creating edit-type nodes each with a single reference and definition (if there are definitions).
 At the end, there are len(references) x max(len(definitions),1) edit-type nodes.

-#### ForkReferenceVisitor

-This visitor operates on reference-type nodes.
-It is an idempotent visitor.

-It splites (direct children) lists of references in a reference-type node, and transforms this into a list of reference-subreferences (with the same relative order).

-Typically it is an introductory sentence says to modify some large-scale part (e.g. an article) and then are enumerated smaller-scale parts (e.g. sentences).

 Parsimonious visitors